Blqtent/jackc/README.md

 Create an empty directory structure using `mkdir -p hello/lib`.

-Save the text source code in a file named `hello/Main.jack` using you favorite plain text editor.
+Save the text source code in a file named `hello/Main.jack` using your favorite plain text editor.

 Copy the JackOS and the C runtime from the jack compiler source code, using